Shreyaa173/Happy-Healing/README.md

 ```

 ##
-Thankyou for visiting my project.
+Thankyou for visiting our project.